 Montana Medical Marijuana Program

-- Temporary cards upon receipt of application.
+- Temporary patient registry identification cards will be issued upon receipt of application.

-- The department will be contacting providers who are arranging physician appointments.
+- Providers may not arrange or pay for a physician visit.
 This includes but is not limited to visits arranged through dispensaries, websites or social media sites.

 Please do not call to check your status prior to 30 days from the date we receive your application.

 Complia & METRC Application Quick Guide for Providers